mzyates/techindicators/README.md

 # techindicators
-Functions to calculate technical indicators from stock price data using Numpy.
+Python functions to calculate technical indicators from stock price data using Numpy.

 ## Purpose